Reviews You Can Rely On

 Our Verdict

 The Globe Haul ST hits a sweet spot in the cargo bike market.
 It avoids being too quirky, large, or expensive while bringing versatility, ease of use, and great ride quality.
 The bike feels incredibly well-designed, and its super-solid feel allows you to ride further and with more gear than you ever thought possible.
 The Haul lives up to its name with the ability to transport up to 419 pounds.
 We loved how easy it was to live with the short wheelbase; it made the bike easier to haul, park, and store but also limited its capacity.
 At the same time, this bike has much to love and feels like an excellent value, considering its range and versatility.
 Its variety of accessories are costly and less impressive.
 If you can replace car trips with bike trips, we can't think of a more practical model than the Haul.
 That does help justify the price; however, we wouldn't consider it a contender as a free electric bike like we would models that cost $1500 or less.
-To compare it to the competition, check out our article on the best cargo bikes.
+To compare it to the competition, check out our review of cargo bikes.

 REASONS TO BUY